Orlando Luz: Juniors

 He and Chung Yun-seong lost to Yishai Oliel of Israel and Patrik Rikl of the Czech Republic in the final of the 2016 French Open Boys' Doubles tournament, 6–3, 6–4.

 Professional career

-Luz made his ATP singles debut on 6 March 2017, when he was given a wildcard to the first round of the Brasil Open.
-He was defeated by Gastão Elias 2–6, 5–7.
+Luz made his ATP debut on 6 March 2017, when he was given a wildcard to the first round of the Brasil Open where he was defeated by Gastão Elias.

 At the 2020 Rio Open, Luz alongside Rafael Matos defeated the 2019 Wimbledon and 2019 US Open champions, and ATP doubles World No. 1, Juan Sebastián Cabal and Robert Farah 6–1, 4–6, [10–8].

+Luz made his Grand Slam debut at the 2024 French Open as an alternate pair partnering Marcelo Zormann after reaching the top 100 on 20 May 2024 at world No. 99.
+In July 2024, Luz won his first ATP title with Rafael Matos at the 2024 Swedish Open.

+Luz recorded his first Grand Slam win at the 2025 Australian Open partnering Gregoire Jacq over alternate pair Jeevan Nedunchezhiyan and Vijay Sundar Prashanth.